george-hawkins/snippets/python-venv.md

 You can choose to download the entire repository of packages and know that you have every package that you're ever probably likely to need and that they, and their transitive dependencies, should all work well together.

-But more likely you want to install just the package manager and download packages as you need them.
+But more likely, you want to install just the package manager and download packages as you need them.

 The Conda people came up with a very confusing set of similar terms that many people have difficulty keeping separate in their heads - Conda, Miniconda and Anaconda.
 For a good explanation of what these terms mean, see this [SO answer](https://stackoverflow.com/a/58147674/245602).